World must act fast to contain coronavirus, says WHO's Tedros

-Asked whether the outbreak is at a “tipping point” after new cases and deaths from COVID-19 were reported in Iran and Lebanon, the WHO’s director-general, Tedros Adhanom Ghebreyesus, said he still believed the virus could be contained, but added:
+Asked whether the outbreak is at a “tipping point” after new cases and deaths from COVID-19, the WHO’s director-general, Tedros Adhanom Ghebreyesus, said he still believed the virus could be contained, but added:

 “The window of opportunity is narrowing, so we need to act quickly before it closes completely.